Musicology (album): Commercial performance

-Part of the album's chart success was due to concertgoers receiving a copy of Musicology, with the album cost included in the ticket price for the Musicology Tour.
+Album sales were boosted by the bundling of a copy of Musicology with each ticket sold for the Musicology Tour.
 This prompted Billboard magazine and Nielsen SoundScan to change its chart data methodology.
-For future album releases, Billboard said that customers "must be given an option to either add the CD to the ticket purchase or forgo the CD for a reduced ticket-only price."
+For future album releases, Billboard said that customers "must be given an option to either add the CD to the ticket purchase or forgo the CD for a reduced ticket-only price".
 A purple vinyl edition was released in February 2019.

 Critical reception

 Musicology received generally positive reviews from music critics.
 In his review for The Village Voice, critic Robert Christgau said that after the album's opening uptempo songs, "pleasant shocks lurk near the surface and go against the flow of the quality material, and almost everything packs payback".
 In a less enthusiastic review, Mojo magazine found it better produced and performed than it was written.

 Accolades

 Prince won two Grammy Awards, for Best Traditional R&B Vocal Performance ("Musicology") and Best R&B Vocal Performance—Male ("Call My Name"), and was nominated for Best Pop Vocal Performance—Male ("Cinnamon Girl"), Best R&B Song (awarded to the songwriter) ("Call My Name"), and Best R&B Album (Musicology).
 Prince was chosen by Rolling Stone magazine's readers as the best male performer and most welcome comeback.